ducksaucewithmsg/trans-neofetch/README.md

 until i figure out how to make this an installable app, im just going to show you what i did to get what i got

+#### There is now an install script!
+See the bottom for more details

 //////////////////////////////////////////////////////////////////////////////////////////////////////////

 +-+-+ there are two files you need to find and edit